Skip to content

 1. Defining data sources

 The first step in creating a matching pipeline is to define your data sources.
-Each source represents a dataset that will be used in the matching process.
+Each source represents data that will be used in the matching process.

-The columns are what Matchbox will use to store a reference to your data, and are the only fields it will permit you to match on.
+The index_fields are what Matchbox will use to store a reference to your data, and are the only fields it will permit you to match on.

 # Companies House data